Table Class¶

 of the data in the slider.
 Valid options are

-, or"scientific".
+"base","currency","datetime","fraction","percentage","number", or"scientific".
 Each format allows additional parameters identical to those available for the formats themselves.
-For example, a slider using fractions is configured with ``fraction_accuracy
+For example, a slider using fractions is configured with ``fraction_accuracy.

 increment (float, optional, default: 1) - the slider’s minimum value